Virtual Tour of the California Theatre

-A three-story limestone building now links the theatre to Market Street and the convention district through a second main entrance that compliments the neighboring historic Sainte Claire Hotel.
+A three-story limestone building now links the theatre to Market Street and the convention district through a second main entrance.
 The building contains rehearsal space, dressing rooms, offices, and a side stage with truck loading.

 A two-story addition on First Street, constructed on an adjacent vacant lot, contains restrooms, conference space, and beautiful outdoor courtyard.

 The original marquee was recreated by studying historic drawings and photographs.
 The vertical blade sign, featuring a motif of California golden poppies animated with chase lights, was reproduced at its original size and detail.

 Two Wurlitzer organs were commissioned by the Packard Humanities Institute for the building—a large theatre organ for the auditorium installed behind the historic plaster grillwork and a smaller organ behind the historic arched chambers in the lobby.
 The organs were assembled and installed by Edward Millington Stout III, and are owned and maintained by the Stanford Theatre Foundation.